machineman1357/365-multiplayer-projects/README.md

 ## SYSTEM
     - create a folder with incrementing number
-    - build small multiplayer project
+    - build small multiplayer project using at least 1 tech and 1 concept:
-    - use random techs/softwares to grow my skillset
         - linkedin and other job posting sites can be used to source techs/softwares to integrate (ex.: Bootstrap, Material UI)
-        - possible techs:
+        - techs:
             - React
             - Redux
             - Bootstrap